 The next generation Internet needs the support of two important aspects in addition to all the features of the current generation Internet.
 These aspects are: additional capacity and the support for Quality of Service (QoS).
 Capacity of the current generation Internet is likely to get outgrown by the bandwidth-consuming network traffic such as transmission of continuous media, interactive games, and the evolving peer-to-peer information sharing applications.
 The other issue is QoS support, which includes requirements of minimum bandwidth, delay, loss rate, jitter etc., which are being aggressively demanded by the evolving applications, and the transformation of Internet into a commercial infrastructure.
 Simply increasing the network capacity through advanced technology is not the solution of the capacity problem.
 Historically, the users have always managed to consume the entire system capacity soon after it was enlarged [1].
-IP Multicasting techniques [2-4] are attractive solutions for this capacity shortage problem since they can reduce the bandwidth consumption by sharing network resources.
-On the other hand, they bring extra overheads in routers for building and maintaining multicast delivery trees.
-IP multicasting techniques are most suitable for the bandwidth consuming applications which work in group communication models, such as video/audio conferences, distant education, and information dissemination.
-These applications also need QoS support, which provides assurance or guarantee of the required resources for meaningful comprehension of the information.
+IP Multicasting techniques [2], [3], [4] are attractive solutions for this capacity shortage problem since they can reduce the bandwidth consumption by sharing network resources.

-Several approaches have been proposed to provide QoS in the internet.
+Several approaches have been proposed to provide QoS in the Internet.
 Among them, Differentiated Service (DiffServ) [5] model has received more attention because of its scalability and implementation simplicity.
-In Diff-Serv model, traffic entering a network are classified and conditioned at the boundaries of the network and assigned to a set of behavior aggregates.
+In DiffServ model, traffic entering a network are classified and conditioned at the boundaries of the network and assigned to a set of behavior aggregates.
 Each traffic aggregate is assigned a DiffServ Code Point (DSCP).
-The DSCP is encoded in the packet header (such as in the TOS bytes in IPv4 header).
 Within the core of the network, packets are forwarded based on the per hop behaviors (PHBs) associated with the DSCP.
 A DiffServ domain is defined as a contiguous set of DiffServ-aware nodes with common service provisioning policy and a set of PHB groups implemented at each node.
 In order to support differentiated services, Service Level Agreements (SLAs) must be set up between the DiffServ domains, which specifies a negotiated service profile between two adjacent DiffServ domains.
 The resource allocation and management are handled by dedicated nodes, called Bandwidth Brokers (BBs), in each of the domains.
-In summary, DiffServ facilitates scalability by eliminating the hop-by-hop signaling and avoiding per micro-flow or per customer state maintenance within the core routers.
+Current proposal of DiffServ has two basic classes of services: Assured Forwarding (AF) and Expedited Forwarding (EF).
+AF assigns a higher drop probability to out-of-profile (in excess of the SLA) traffic.
+It is used to support services in which the customers are likely to get the negotiated SLA without any guarantees.
+EF exercises strict admission control and drop all out-of-profile traffic.
+Since EF guarantees a minimum service rate and has the highest priority, it is used to support premium services.